acebusters/acebusters-website/faq.md

 </h2>
 <div class="collapse" id="faq8">
     <p class="lead">
         We have developed a prototype to showcase that our vision is technically feasible today.
-We are using multi-party state channels for the real time interactions at the table.
-Our next goal is the development for the poker client running on top of our smart contracts.
-This will include the <a href="https://en.wikipedia.org/wiki/Mental_poker">Mental Poker</a> peer-to-peer implementation as well as different game types like SNGS, MTT, Pot Limit Omaha etc.
+We are using payment channels for the real-time interactions at the table.
+Our next goal is the <a href="https://en.wikipedia.org/wiki/Mental_poker">Mental Poker</a> protocol implementation as well as different game types like SNGS, MTT, Pot Limit Omaha etc.
-        We also strive for a UX that will be as good and better as everything that is on the market today.
-        For next steps please also take a look at our timeline.
+        For next steps please also take a look at our <a href="/#timeline">timeline</a>.
     </p>
 </div>